jlutztnt/location-data-app/docs/Complete-Authentication-Implementation-Guide.md

 # Complete Authentication Implementation Guide
-## Better Auth + Cloudflare Workers + D1 + Hono + Drizzle ORM
+## Custom Authentication + Cloudflare Workers + D1 + Hono + Drizzle ORM

-This comprehensive guide documents the complete implementation of a production-ready authentication system using Better Auth, Cloudflare Workers, D1 database, Hono framework, and Drizzle ORM.
-This implementation was successfully tested and is fully functional.
+This comprehensive guide documents the complete implementation of a production-ready authentication system using a custom authentication solution, Cloudflare Workers, D1 database, Hono framework, and Drizzle ORM.
+This implementation was successfully tested and is fully functional in production.

+**⚠️ IMPORTANT UPDATE**: This project initially used Better Auth but encountered compatibility issues with Cloudflare Workers due to Node.js dependencies.
+We successfully migrated to a custom authentication system that is fully compatible with the Cloudflare Workers environment.

 ---